turly/tpwl/README.md

 ```bash
 PS1=$(tpwl --ssh-all --hist --pwd --status=$? --title)
 ```
-and note the changes in your prompt.  `tpwl --help` will show you all the options.
+and note the changes in your prompt and Terminal window title.  `tpwl --help` will show you all the options.

 If you're not using a patched Powerline font, add `--ascii` as the first _tpwl_ arg.